RedDogClifford/Restaurant-Inspection-Report-App/README.md

 On runtime, if the application hasn't been updated for over 24 hours, the app will check for updates from the Surrey database.
 Allows user to accept or decline update.

+The application will store previous database updates on user phone so that the program may be run offline.

 ## The Map
 Shows all restuarants nearby your location with their company logos.